 Long trains of camels with colourful saddle blankets walk up and down the long stretch of beach in the early morning and at sunset.
 They are a fabulous spectacle as the sun sets, and it’s a relaxing way to while away half an hour if you’d like to book a ride.
+We did.

 This beach features in all the tourist brochures and is probably one of the most gorgeous beaches in the world offering 22 kms of white sand below pindan cliffs and a duck egg blue sea that has to be seen to be believed.
 Locals bring their 4 x 4’s down to the beach at sunset, and sit out with picnics and beers to enjoy the early evening.